Run Saber

-Run Saber is a 1993 side-scrolling action game developed by Horisoft and published by Atlus for the Super Nintendo Entertainment System.
+Run Saber is a side-scrolling action game developed by Horisoft and published by Atlus for the Super Nintendo Entertainment System.
 The game was released in North America on June 8, 1993, and in Europe in 1993.
 Run Saber features side-scrolling fighting as the two main heroes, Allen and Sheena, the Run Sabers, fight to save the planet.
-The gameplay is very similar to Strider, Valis and some elements of Psycho Dream.
+The gameplay is similar to Strider, Valis and some elements of Psycho Dream.

-Run Saber was not released in Japan.
+Run Saber was not released in Japan, despite being developed by a mostly-Japanese team.

 Gameplay

 After choosing either the male character, Allen, or the female character, Sheena, the player is sent to five different levels around a fantastical Earth.
 Sheena has an ice affinity, while Allen has a lightning one.
 A third Saber, Kurtz, is aligned with fire, and is an enemy the player must fight several times.

 The players can use a slash attack (the standard attack) which Allen does forward and Sheena upward, use a mid-air kick, or use the Hyper Bomb (special pick up item).
 The players can also climb up and down walls and hang onto the ceiling.
 There is a power jump similar to the Screw Attack of Super Metroid.

 In each of the five levels (Taj Base, Tong City, Jodvalley, Grey Fac, and Bruford), there are multiple minor bosses and one final boss at the end of each level.
 These battles are noted when an alert message appears on the screen.
 In between each boss, the player must fight hordes of enemies and collect health pickups and weapon enhancers.